If you’re interested in a career in the trades and want a skill so specialized it can take you anywhere, then Commercial Diving is for you.

-Commercially trained surface supplied hard hat divers are referred to by many as underwater welders.
-Here at the Holland College Marine Training Center underwater welding is our specialty and we also train our underwater welders to perform all the other commercial diving techniques required of a person employed in this exciting career.
+Here at the Holland College Marine Training Center, underwater welding is our specialty and we train our underwater welders to perform all the other commercial diving tasks you’ll need.

-Our graduates receive the Divers Certification Board of Canada (DCBC) unrestricted surface supplied diver certificate.
+Upon graduation, you’ll receive your Divers Certification Board of Canada (DCBC) unrestricted surface supplied diver certificate, which is recognized by the:

 - International Marine Contractors Association (IMCA)